 Section 1.
-The Authority finds these are extraordinary circumstances and that it is in the public interest and advances the purposes of the Program to extend the Applicant's deadline to meet the 15% purchase requirement to June 21, 2025.
+The Authority finds these are extraordinary circumstances and that it is in the public interest and advances the purposes of the Program to extend the Applicant's deadline to meet the 15% purchase requirement to June 21, 2026.
+If the Applicant does not purchase or execute purchase orders for at least 15% of the total amount of Qualified Property by June 21, 2026, the Regulatory Agreement will automatically terminate without further action.

 Section 2.
-The Authority finds that it is in the public interest and advances the purposes of the Program to extend the Applicant's initial term of the Regulatory Agreement to December 21, 2026.
+The Authority finds that it is in the public interest and advances the purposes of the Program to extend the Applicant's initial term of the Regulatory Agreement to December 21, 2028, subject to the Applicant meeting the 15% purchase requirement extended deadline by June 21, 2026.

-Section 2.
+Section 3.
 This resolution shall take effect immediately upon its passage.

-Attachment A: Sugar Valley Energy, LLC's Letter Requesting Waiver (September 20, 2023)
+Attachment A: Sugar Valley Energy, LLC's Letter Requesting Waiver (January 24, 2025)